QUICK SUMMARY

 Allergies

-In other words, the pollutants and chemicals that we were exposed to as children and that our children are continually bombarded with have culminated in a plague of allergic diseases!
+In other words, the pollutants and chemicals that we were exposed to as children and that our children are continually bombarded with can contribute to a plague of allergic diseases!

 Cancer

 Another plague of our era is cancer, which many experts believe is not only more prevalent now but, in some cases, may be entirely new to recent generations.
-This is not hard to fathom, as a 2008 study noted that only 5-10% of cancers are attributable to genetic conditions, while the rest are preventable through lifestyle changes.
-(7) Diet, stress, tobacco use, and pollutants are all named as primary factors in cases of cancer.
+This is not hard to fathom, as a 2008 review noted that only 5-10% of cancers are attributable to genetic defects, while the remainder are linked to environment and lifestyle factors, including diet, tobacco, infections, obesity, alcohol, radiation, stress, physical inactivity, and environmental pollutants.
+(9)

 Immune Disorders

 We see this most clearly with autoimmune disorders triggered in occupations that expose workers to high levels of toxins.
-Case in point, silica dust is strongly connected with autoimmune problems like rheumatoid arthritis and lupus, while pesticide and solvent exposure is linked to their own conditions.
-(8)
+Silica dust has been strongly connected with autoimmune problems like rheumatoid arthritis and lupus, while pesticide and solvent exposure have been linked to their own conditions.
+(10)

 Not surprisingly, while chemical toxins bombard the immune system and appear to cause immune disorders, heavy metals carry significant immunotoxic capabilities as well.
-(9) One research study actually compared individuals with autoimmune thyroiditis before and after the mercury filling removal and noticed a marked improvement in health for “about 70% of patients!”
-(10)
+(11) One research study compared individuals with autoimmune thyroiditis before and after mercury filling removal and noticed a marked improvement in health in “about 70% of patients!”
+(12)

 Mental Health

-We know that each body system is closely intertwined with the others; however, the immune, endocrine (hormonal), and immune systems are especially linked not only in function but also in effects from toxic metals and chemicals.
+We know that each body system is closely intertwined with the others; however, the immune, endocrine, and nervous systems are especially linked not only in function but also in effects from toxic metals and chemicals.
 As Dr. Hardick notes, “In addition to classification as immunotoxins, heavy metals are neurotoxins, and accumulation can lead to disruptions in mental health.”

 More and more of our culture’s major health concerns are connected with toxic exposure, and it seems like we are only scratching the surface of understanding the true ramifications of our actions in industrial societies.